biketronic/T2000SXe-BIOS/README.md

 2GB CF card working with DD of 120MB hdd BIOS setting 120MB 2GB CF card working with 500MB partition BIOS setting 504MB

 So this appears to be a fully working 120-504MB solution so far.
-More testing required for larger sizes.
+More testing required for larger sizes but seems so far 504MB is a hard limit.